rdmorganiser/rdmorganiser.github.io/en/outreach.md

 * Forschungsdatenmanagementplan in der Astrophysik.
 (Data management plans for Astrophysical data)
 * Sozialwissenschaftliche Fragestellungen zum Forschungsdatenmanagement am Beispiel von WissGrid.
 (RDM specifics for Social Sciences, using WissGrid project material)

+A extensive collection of literature on the topic [Research Data Management](https://www.zotero.org/groups/forschungsdaten/items) on Zotero was created.

 A master thesis on “Data modeling for Research Data Management Plans” was written in cooperation with our project.